-From remote Cornish coves to secret sweeps of sand in Somerset and Scotland, here are 10 of the UK’s best hidden beaches.
+You just need to know where to go, and be willing to travel that slight extra mile.
+So, from remote Cornish coves to secret sweeps of sand in Somerset and Scotland, here are 10 of the UK’s best under-the-radar beaches.

 Porth Joke, north Cornwall

 Locals call this picturesque little cove Polly Joke.
 It’s tucked between the popular beaches of Holywell and Crantock, but is much less busy as you have a fairly hefty but achievable walk to get here (around 15 minutes from the nearest car park).
 Pack a picnic and bodyboards, and spend the day at this narrow sandy oasis, sheltered by two headlands.
 You’ll find it much less crowded than its neighbouring beaches on either side.

 Covehurst Bay Beach, Sussex

 If you want to dodge the crowds at Hastings, head a few miles up the coast and you’ll find this largely shingle beach – also known as Fairlight Glen Beach.
 Its isolated location has made it the preserve of naturists.
 But clothed beachgoers shouldn't be put off.
 You’ll have to climb down a steep path to reach the beach, but you’ll be rewarded by a tranquil, undeveloped stretch of coastline that feels a world away from the crowds nearby.

 With its golden sand and world-class surfing, Woolacombe is one of Devon’s best-known beaches.
 But if you continue along the Esplanade north, you’ll get to this much quieter spot.
 You have to make a short, steep climb to get to Barricane’s slender shell beach, which is sheltered by the rocks.
 But it’s worth it.
 Tuck into a seriously good Sri Lankan curry, served up by the little cafe, as you watch the sun set over the sea.

 Hive beach, Dorset